Living in Porto

 From the gastronomic perspective, traditional dishes such as francesinhas, tripas à moda do Porto and the Gomes de Sá cod dish are much to the preference of both locals and their visitors.
 Porto also features a very impressive cultural agenda held at the House of Music, the Serralves Museum, the Almeida Garrett Library, among many other venues and events.

-In 2017, the city was ranked as the “Best European Destination” for the third consecutive year after serving as the “European Capital of Culture” in 2001.
+In 2020, the city was ranked as "Europe's Leading City Break Destination".
+In 2017, the city was recognised as the “Best European Destination” for the third consecutive year after serving as the “European Capital of Culture” in 2001.

 Cost of living